ElMehdiLebbar/SeuleJs/README.md

        	console.log("it's work !");
     });
 ```
-<h3>Seul Special Events Methods</h3>
+## Seul Special Events Methods

 ### Seule click()

-<p>The function is executed when the user clicks on the HTML element. for exemple When a click event fires on a <button> element; show an alert box</p>
+The function is executed when the user clicks on the HTML element. for exemple When a click event fires on a <button> element; show an alert box

 ```javascript
 let button = Seule('button');